 The response to specific children and young people, evaluated through a deep dive investigation

-The criteria for each deep dive are different.
-For a list of the deep dive themes and links to their criteria, see Annex A.
+■ The criteria for each deep dive are different.
+For a list of the deep dive themes and their criteria see www.gov.uk/government/collections/joint-inspections-of-local-area-services.